Kohati: Phonology

 Kohati has a single tone: the high-falling (indicated here using a circumflex accent over the vowel: /â/).
 This tone is present on vowels if they were historically followed by /ɦ/ or by a voiced aspirate: /râ/ 'way' <- /rah/, /ʌ̂dda/ 'half' <- /addʱa/.
 Voiced aspiration, however, was preserved before a stressed vowel: /bʱɪra/ 'brother'.

 Kohati shares with other Hindko varieties a historical "spontaneous" aspiration: /hɪk/ 'one', as well as the preservation of the consonant cluster /tr/ at the start of a word: /trʌe/ 'three'.

 There are two phonological characteristics which distinguish Kohati from other Hindko varieties.
 One is the regular loss of nasalisation in rounded vowels at the end of a word (tũ > tu 'you').
 The other one is the peculiar realisation of historical -dʒ- as -i-, almost -yy-, in the word ʌi 'today' and in forms of the verb 'to go', for example vʌ̃ie 'let him go' (in contrast respectively to ʌdʒ and vʌɳdʒe in the rest of Hindko).

 Grammar

 Kohati has a peculiar distribution of the dative-accusative postposition.
 As in other Indo-Aryan languages, the form of the noun used before postpositions is the oblique: pʊttʊr 'son' for example has the oblique form pʊtre.
-To this form Kohati appends the postposition ã to form the dative-accusative: pʊtre ã '(to) the son', which is the pattern found in the rest of Hindko (in contrast to Punjabi where the postpostion is nũ or Saraiki, where it is kũ).
+To this form Kohati appends the postposition ã to form the dative-accusative: pʊtre ã '(to) the son', which is the pattern found in the rest of Hindko (in contrast to Majhi where the postpostion is nũ or Multani, where it is kũ).
 But because the oblique form in the plural is also -ã, Kohati avoids the succession of identical vowels by switching to ko in the plural: thus pʊtrã ko '(to) the sons'.